dasch-swiss/dsp-ui-lib/README.md

   - `release-major`                  updates version to next MAJOR version e.g. from 3.0.0 to 4.0.0
   - `release-minor`                  updates version to next MINOR version e.g. from 3.0.0 to 3.1.0
   - `release-patch`                  updates version to next PATCH version e.g. from 3.0.0 to 3.0.1
-- The make command will commit and push to github (you have to fill in your GitHub username and password to log in)
+- The make command will commit and push to github (you have to fill in your GitHub username and password to log when you do not use any [github token](https://docs.github.com/en/enterprise/2.15/user/articles/creating-a-personal-access-token-for-the-command-line))
 - Update README and CHANGELOG if necessary and commit the changes (currently, the CHANGELOG has to be updated manually)
 - Create new pull request and merge into master
 - Draft new release on Github.
 This will build, test and publish the new package on npm.
 Additional it creates / overrides release notes on Github.
 Fill in: